+Dynamics 365 Business Central users may be wondering if they need to purchase additional disaster recovery support now that the cloud-based version of the software is available.
 The short answer is yes, you always need a disaster recovery plan.
 However, the urgency is significantly less when you use Microsoft Dynamics 365 Business Central in a Software as a Service (SaaS) configuration compared to having an in-house server network.
 Having your accounting or ERP (Enterprise Resource Planning) system running in the cloud removes or reduces a number of risks, but it won’t solve all your problems in the event of a catastrophe.
-To better understand this issue readers need to understand the basics of a Business Central SaaS environment.
+To better understand this issue, let’s further dive into the basics of a Business Central SaaS environment.

-A major difference between Microsoft’s and your typical localized servers is that Microsoft is continually scanning the environment for problems and fixing them proactively.
+A major difference between Microsoft’s Azure servers and your typical localized servers is that Microsoft is continually scanning the environment for problems and fixing them proactively.
 With localized services, you generally find out about problems after they happen and your system is down.
+Microsoft guarantees an uptime just shy of 100%, so you can feel confident about having having access to your data and your system at all times.

 Most viruses are developed after Microsoft has identified a vulnerability, developed a patch, and patched their servers.
 A local server may not be updated as quickly and it is these servers the virus makers are hoping to take advantage of.
 They are gambling that they can create a virus to exploit the problem before people patch their equipment.
 Virus generating software speeds up this process for the bad guys.

+Your internet has a FAR greater chance of going down than a Microsoft data center.
 For many customers, reconnecting to the Business Central database can be as simple as setting up a hotspot using a cell phone.
-A high speed cell connection is fast enough to support a few connections and the Business Central database will easily be available for either a linked computer or via a mobile Business Central app on a smartphone or tablet.
+A high speed cell connection is fast enough to support a few connections, and the Business Central database will easily be available for either a linked computer or via a mobile Business Central app on a smartphone or tablet.

-This means customers can now keep database backup copies locally and in another web location.
-This does need to be scheduled or done manually but does offer some additional assurance beyond already having four live copies of your database in two different locations.
+This means you can now keep database backup copies locally and in another web location.
+This does need to be scheduled or done manually, but it offers additional assurance beyond already having four live copies of your database in two different locations.

-It is not really a technology question anymore when you are utilizing a Dynamics 365 Business Central database in a SaaS environment.
-It is about preparedness so you aren’t caught flat-footed if some catastrophe happens.
+When you are utilizing a Dynamics 365 Business Central database in a SaaS environment, the matter of disaster recovery isn’t really a technology question anymore.
+It is about preparedness and building a proactive plan, so you aren’t caught flat-footed if some catastrophe happens.
 A delay of even one day to get people up and running is costly.
-If it takes longer, the costs escalate rather quickly in lost productivity or sales.
+If it takes longer, the impacts escalate rather quickly in lost productivity, customer confidence, and sales.

-As a system user, you need to plan how to react if you happen to lose access to the system.
+You need to plan on how handle lost access to your system.
 Here are a few actions to consider:

 - Identify whether the internet connection is still working.